riahtu/php-random-image-generator/README.md

 - Add extra parameters to allow user to influence the end result of the image (make a more red, green or blue image result)
 - Add xdebug for generating coverage reports
 - Add more tests
+- Add a phpunit xml file with testsuites``
 - Add jpeg and webp output types
 - Add more generators
 - Add more output formatting